Metal Auto Straightening

 At West Coast Body and Paint we study the damaged area of your car to locate the point of impact.
 This helps us determine the best procedure to follow when removing the damage on your vehicle.
 This avoids additional work or cause further damage to your car.

 Metal Auto Damage Repair

 Each car is unique and even when accidents seem similar, each car is different, that means the damage to your car is unique.
-In order for us to understand what are the best steps to take to repair your car’s damage, we study the damage on your car carefully so that we may repair it properly.
+In order for us to understand what are the best steps to take to repair your car’s damage, we study the damage of your car carefully so we may repair it properly.

 Direct Auto Damage